 What happens after we make a decision about a child representative?

-We will notify you in writing when we make a decision about a child representative.
+We'll notify you in writing when we make a decision about a child representative.
 We may make a decision to change a child representative, or we may decide not to change a child representative.
 The child representative will then be able to do things and make decisions about the NDIS on the child’s behalf.
 This includes helping to create a child’s plan.
 The exception would be if we decide the child is able to represent themselves.

 How does a child representative help us to create a child’s plan?

-• Answering, or helping the child participant to answer, questions about the child’s life, care arrangements, people who are important to them, and their disability.
+• Answering, or helping the child to answer, questions about the child’s life, care arrangements, people who are important to them, and their disability.

 Learn more about your plan and creating your plan.

-However, we will not approve the request if the child representative is currently bankrupt.
+However, we'll not approve the request if the child representative is currently bankrupt.
 Or, if their management of the funding will present an unreasonable risk to the child participant.
-When making this decision we must consider:

-When making this decision we must consider:
+When making this decision we must think about:

 • whether, and to what extent, any risks are reduced by any safeguards or strategies we could put in place through the child’s plan.